PagerDuty/backstage-plugin-docs/docs/index.md

 The plugin was initially started by Backstage and then transitioned into PagerDuty.
 The plugin currently offers a PagerDuty card for:

-- Displaying relevant PagerDuty information about an entity within Bacsktage, such as active incidents or recent changes.
+- Displaying relevant PagerDuty information about an entity within Backstage, such as active incidents or recent changes.
-- Quickly check who is on call for a service.
+- Display who is on call for a service.
-- Trigger an incident to the currently on call responder(s) for a service.
+- Trigger an incident for the currently on-call responder(s) for a service.
-- Easily map PagerDuty Services to Backstage Entities.
+- Map PagerDuty Services to Backstage Entities.

-The scope for the plugin is quite limited at the time but we are working on bringing new features based on customer feedback.
-We welcome all feedback so if you have any **bugs** to report or **feature requests** to raise we **THANK YOU**.
+The scope for the plugin is quite limited at this time, but we are working on bringing new features based on customer feedback.
+We welcome all feedback so if you have any **bugs** to report or **feature requests** to raise, we **THANK YOU**.

 - **Frontend plugin** ([bugs](https://github.com/PagerDuty/backstage-plugins/issues/new?assignees=&labels=backstage-plugin,bug&projects=&template=bug_report.md&title=)) ([feature requests](https://github.com/PagerDuty/backstage-plugins/issues/new?assignees=&labels=backstage-plugin,enhancement&projects=&template=feature_request.md&title=))
 - **Backend plugin** ([bugs](https://github.com/PagerDuty/backstage-plugins/issues/new?assignees=&labels=backstage-plugin-backend,bug&projects=&template=bug_report.md&title=)) ([feature requests](https://github.com/PagerDuty/backstage-plugins/issues/new?assignees=&labels=backstage-plugin-backend,enhancement&projects=&template=feature_request.md&title=))